Should I Become a Human Resources Training Coordinator?

 Step 1: Earn a Bachelor's Degree

-According to O*NET, roughly 84% of training and development employees surveyed in 2010 had completed a bachelor's degree program.
+According to O*NET, roughly 58% of training and development specialists surveyed in 2014 had completed a bachelor's degree program.
 Companies typically place training duties within the human resources department.

-In human resources management degree programs an individual may study a variety of topics such as employment law, microeconomics, accounting principles, macroeconomics, and employment law.
+In human resources management degree programs an individual may study a variety of topics such as employment law, microeconomics, accounting principles and macroeconomics.
 Other topics of study can include organizational behavior, employee training and interpersonal communications.
-A program with a concentration in human resource development might include coursework in adult education, and teach an aspiring training coordinator how to identify an employee's training needs and conduct assessments.
+A program with a concentration in human resource development might include coursework in adult education and teach a prospective training coordinator how to identify an employee's training needs and conduct assessments.

 Step 2: Gain Work Experience